Cherokee County NC Amateur Radio Emergency Service

 Click on the above links for direct access to complete these classes.

-Once you complete all four classes, you will be invited to join AUXCOMM
+Once you complete all four classes, you may be invited to join AUXCOMM

 via e-mail and can use the second link to access the database.